Schedule

 • Visualize this data in an intuitive BI dashboard

-This session will demonstrate that even highly specialized tasks, like building data warehouses, are within reach for a broader audience thanks to GenAI.
+This session will demonstrate that even highly specialized tasks, like building data warehouses, are within reach for a broader audience thanks to Gen-AI.
 Get ready to be “in awe” and experience the future of BI and data engineering with artificial intelligence!

 Read less

-Testing in a BI & Data landscape
+Testing in a BI & Data landscape [Dutch spoken]

 As data systems grow more complex, maintaining data quality and trust is essential.
 This session explores how to test BI and data solutions effectively with TMAP and the VOICE model, offering strategies to assess data flows, quality, and profiling to build confidence and ensure reliable insights.